wisq/dvorak-gamer/source/dvorak.html.md

 ## Can you still type Qwerty?

-It's very confusing and difficult for me to return to Qwerty.
+This varies from person to person.
+In my case, it's very confusing and difficult for me to return to Qwerty.
 If I continue typing for many minutes, I can regain some minor degree of ability.

 For the most part, I no longer type Qwerty except in emergencies, such as when fixing others' computers.
 Even then, I will temporarily switch their computer to Dvorak if my work involves more than a minimum of typing.